Environmental and safety regulations change often — sometimes seemingly overnight!

 6. Attend conferences

 Conferences aren’t just great for networking — they’re also a perfect way to stay current on new regulations.
 You’ll have the opportunity to attend sessions where you can learn about compliance best practices, and hear from others in your industry on how they’re navigating new requirements.

 Sometimes, conferences will even feature presentations from the regulatory agencies themselves.
 The benefit here is that you’re able to get information “straight from the horse’s mouth”.
 You might even get to ask some questions and make a valuable connection.

-To help you plan your calendar, we’ve put together a list of 50+ EHS conferences to attend in 2019.
+To help you plan your calendar, we’ve put together a list of 50+ EHS conferences to attend.